xchenlp/simplified-lp-nlu-v2/README.md

 # Simplified LP NLU v2

-This repo provides a simplified version of [LP NLU v2](https://lpgithub.dev.lprnd.net/BotCentral/cb_nlu_v2) repo, with *label smoothing* cross entopy.
-It's weird that in this repo they are using label smoothing, while in their production they don't (thus the repo linked above should not be CB's production repo).
+This repo provides a simplified version of [LP NLU v2](https://lpgithub.dev.lprnd.net/BotCentral/cb_nlu_v2) repo.
 To use it, simply do

 ```python
 from model import Model